uptane/uptane-standard/uptane-standard.md

 * Compromise of the packaged software, such as malware embedded in a trusted package.
 * Compromise of the supply chain (e.g., build system, version control system, packaging process).
 A number of strategies (e.g., git signing, TPMs, in-toto {{IN-TOTO}})  already exist to address this problem.
 Therefore, there is no need to duplicate those techniques here.
 * Problems associated with OBD or UDS programming of ECUs, such as authentication of communications between ECUs.
-* Malicious mirrors of package repositories, which may substitute original packages with malicious packages with matching version numbers {{MERCURY}}.
+* Malicious mirrors of package repositories, which could substitute original packages with malicious packages with matching version numbers {{MERCURY}}.

 ## Design requirements

 The design requirements for this document are governed by the following principal parameters:

-* to clearly mandate the design and implementation steps that are security critical and must be followed as is, while offering flexibility in the implementation of non-critical steps.
+* to clearly mandate the design and implementation steps that are security critical and will be followed as is, while offering flexibility in the implementation of non-critical steps.
 In this manner, users can adapt to support different use models and deployment scenarios.
 * to ensure that, if Uptane is implemented, the security practices mandated or suggested in this document do not interfere with the functionality of ECUs, vehicles, or the systems that maintain them.
-* to delineate guidelines to ensure that, should any part of the SOTA mechanism of a vehicle be attacked, an attacker must compromise two or more modules to breach the SOTA mechanism.
+* to delineate guidelines to ensure that, when any part of the SOTA mechanism of a vehicle is attacked, an attacker has to compromise two or more modules to breach the SOTA mechanism.

 # Threat model and attack strategies

 The overarching goal of Uptane is to provide a system that is resilient in the face of various types of compromise.
-In this section, we describe the goals an attacker may have ({{attacker_goals}}) and the capabilities they may have or could develop ({{capabilities}}).
+In this section, we describe the goals an attacker could have ({{attacker_goals}}) and the capabilities they could have or could develop ({{capabilities}}).
 We then describe and classify types of attacks on the system according to the attacker's goals ({{threats}}).

 ## Attacker goals {#attacker_goals}

-We assume that attackers may want to achieve one or more of the following goals, in increasing order of severity:
+We assume that attackers could want to achieve one or more of the following goals, in increasing order of severity:

 * Read the contents of updates to discover confidential information, reverse-engineer firmware, or compare two firmware images to identify security fixes and hence determine the fixed security vulnerability.
 * Deny installation of updates to prevent vehicles from fixing software problems.